maxlemieux/express-notepad/README.md

 Visit the app at the link provided at the end of the output of the Heroku remote log.

 ## Usage

+Once you've installed the application either locally or on Heroku, visit it in a browser and click "Get Started" to begin.

 You will see the notes screen.
 The left side shows stored notes, the right side is a simple form allowing you to enter the title and contents of a note.